garithd/extreme_switch_config_save_check/README.md

 extreme_switch_config_save_check
 ================================

-Checks that the config on your Extreme Switch has been saved
+Checks that the config on your Extreme Switch has been saved using Nagios.